iot2tangle/Raspberry/http-mqtt/README.md

 If the *I2T Streams Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.

-The following capture shows a Raspberry with a BME280 connected (note how the sensor is detected automatically):
+The following capture shows a *Raspberry Pi* with a *BME280* connected (note how the sensor is detected automatically):

 ![Raspberry with BME280 sending data to the Tangle](https://iot2tangle.io/assets/screenshots/PiStackSend.png)